Lrthayer/Intro2DGroupProject/README.md

 ### Old Phases
  * Design document is done in it's base form, elevator pitch was given and we we're given a greenlight.
+ * Added basic functionality, enemies, upgrade system.
+ * Created UI and hud
+ * 3 Levels and upgrade system completed
+ * Presented first stable version of project on 12/08/2016 - feedback was positive and energetic

 ---

 ### Current Phase

- * adding basic functionality, enemies, upgrade system.
- * create inital UI and hud
+ * Add high score system
+ * Add more levels

 --

 ### Next Phase

- * get a level completed and upgrades in a working form.
+ * Add survival mode
+ * Add a mode where player is the enemy
+ * Port to IUPUI CS Club arcade machine